section-engineering-education/engineering-education/articles/data-preprocessing/index.md

 In this article, we shall learn all steps involve in the data preprocessing stage.

 ### Prerequisites
-1. RStudio install on your computer.
+1. [RStudio](https://www.rstudio.com/products/rstudio/download/) install on your computer.
-2. install. packages('caTools')
+2. install packages('caTools')

 ### Steps in Data Preprocessing
 #### Step 1: Importing the Dataset.